 - Tax-option (S) corporations, partnerships, and LLCs treated as partnerships: Prorate the development opportunity zone investment credit on line 13 among the shareholders, partners, or LLC members.
-Show the credit for each shareholder on Schedule 5K-1 and for each partner or LLC member on Schedule 3K-1. - Estates and trusts: Prorate the development opportunity zone investment credit on line 13 between the estate or trust itself and its beneficiaries in proportion to the income allocable to each.
-Show the estate's or trust's portion of the credit on the dotted line to the left of line 13.
-Label it "Form 2 portion."
-Show the credit for each beneficiary on Schedule 2K-1.
+Show the credit for each shareholder on Schedule 5K-1 and for each partner or LLC member on Schedule 3K-1. - Estates and trusts: Prorate the development opportunity zone investment credit that otherwise would be entered on line 13 between the estate or trust itself and its beneficiaries in proportion to the income allocable to each.
+Show only the estate's or trust's portion of the credit on line 13.
+Show the beneficiaries' portion of the credit to the left of line 13.
+Label it "Beneficiaries' portion" and show the credit for each beneficiary on Schedule 2K-1.